Financial Independence Is Possible on a Tech's Salary

 Debt is the anchor that keeps most techs from building wealth.
 Tool debt, truck payments, credit cards — it all adds up to hundreds of dollars per month going to interest instead of to your future.

-Use the avalanche method: list all debts by interest rate, pay minimums on everything, and throw every extra dollar at the highest-interest debt.
+Dave Ramsey's The Total Money Makeover lays out the debt snowball method: list all debts smallest to largest, pay minimums on everything, and throw every extra dollar at the smallest debt first.
 Once that's gone, roll that payment into the next one.
-This isn't glamorous.
-It's not fast.
-But it works, and every debt you eliminate frees up money that can start working for you instead of against you.
+Some people prefer attacking the highest interest rate first — either way works.
+The point is to get aggressive about it.
+Every debt you eliminate frees up money that can start compounding for you instead of against you.

 Step 3: Control the Big Three